A7med9870/college_3y_s1/college_3y_s1/b3_sar/week_2/day_1.md

     which is easy to use and remember
     eg: empno
-    Primary key must be unique (not repeated) and it can not be null (without a value) there must be a vlue in the primary key field
+    Primary key must be unique (not repeated) and it can not be null (without a value) there must be a value in the primary key field

 Foreign key
 ________
-    it is the primary key of naother table used for referencing(linking the data) eg
+    it is the primary key of another table used for referencing(linking the data) eg
-            deptno in employee table is foreign key referncing to dept table
+            deptno in employee table is foreign key referencing to dept table

-intergrity rules
+integrity rules
-    entity intergrity rule
+    entity integrity rule
-        this referes to primay key
+        this refers to primary key
-        primary key must be unique nad itcan not be NULL
+        primary key must be unique and it can not be NULL

     referntial intergrity rule
         this refers to foregin key